mbacarella/dbm/README.md

 ## OVERVIEW

+This is a fork of the "official" CamlDBM library.
+I started this fork to get rid of some build errors that happen if you try to use it in the Jane ecosystem.
+The major changes are porting to dune and very lightly using Base/Core.

 This OCaml library is a binding to the NDBM/GDBM Unix "databases" -- more exactly, persistent key-value stores.

 See the file `dbm.mli` for documentation of the programming inteface.